handsontable/handsontable/examples/templates/README.md

 }
 ```

-In `package.json` are also scripts ***you should never modify or remove***, because those scripts are used by our CI/CD pipeline : `npm run start`, `npm run build` and `npm run test`.
+In the `package.json` you can find scripts that **should not be modified or removed**, such as `npm run start`, `npm run build` or `npm run test`.
+We use them internally to run the jobs in the CI/CD pipeline

+##### Creating a code sample for framework

+You need to update the `package.json` file if you build a code sample that is intended to work with JavaScript frameworks such as React, Angular, or Vue.

-The only thing you have to modify is `"name"`, `"description"` and `"@handsontable/{{ WRAPPER NAME }}"` (if you are creating a code example made in a framework like React, Angular, or Vue).
-And, of course, you can install dependencies.
+Properties to modify include `"name"`, `"description"` and `"@handsontable/{{ WRAPPER NAME }}"`.
+Also, don't forget to define dependencies if you use them in your code.

 #### 3. Develop

-After the dependencies are installed, run npm run start that builds the project and watches for any saved code changes.
-The command opens the project on port 8080 so you can open the example in your browser at `localhost:8080`.
+When the dependencies are already installed, run the `npm run start` command.
+It builds the projects and enables the watcher that reacts to any change in the code.
+The project can be previewed at `localhost:8080`.

-#### 4. Publishing
+#### 4. Create a pull request

-After you're done, `git add examples/next`, `git commit` and `git push` your new code examples to the Handsontable repo.
-Open a new PR and wait for the review!
+Now you have written your code, it is ready to be pushed.

+Follow the steps below to make it possible:
+- `git add examples`
+- `git commit`
+- `git push`

+After completing these steps you can open a PR on GitHub, and assign a reviewer.